Get debt relief now. We've helped 205 clients find attorneys today.

 What Happens at the Meeting of Creditors?

-Here's what happens at the typical 341 hearing, also called the meeting of creditors.
+Here's what happens at the typical 341 hearing or meeting of creditors in bankruptcy chapters 7 and 13.

-If you file for bankruptcy relief, you must attend a mandatory hearing called the meeting of creditors (also called the 341 hearing).
-The hearing allows the bankruptcy trustee and your creditors to examine you under oath about your financial affairs.
-Read on to learn more about what happens at the meeting of creditors.
+If you file for bankruptcy relief, you must attend a mandatory "meeting of creditors" or "341 hearing."
+The hearing allows the bankruptcy trustee appointed to your case and creditors to examine you under oath about your financial affairs.

 What Is the Meeting of Creditors?